 Skip to Content

-Law360 Turns to Peter Halprin On How ‘Friends Of Court’ Take Key Role In COVID Coverage Appeals
+Law360 Turns to a Pasich attorney On How ‘Friends Of Court’ Take Key Role In COVID Coverage Appeals

 Oct.
 01, 2021

 As federal and state appellate courts being to address COVID-19 business interruption suits across the country, insurer trade groups and policyholder associations have submitted amicus briefs on key issues.
-In an interview with Law360, Peter Halprin explained that getting a voice like United Policyholders in an appeal "levels the playing field" as it provides appellate courts with an understanding of insurance law and can direct courts to pre-pandemic state law precedent relevant to the issues.
+In an interview with Law360, a Pasich attorney explained that getting a voice like United Policyholders in an appeal "levels the playing field" as it provides appellate courts with an understanding of insurance law and can direct courts to pre-pandemic state law precedent relevant to the issues.

-“Solicitation of amicus briefs is common practice by courts, but there have been instances where courts have rejected a particular position by the insurer trade group,” explained Halprin.
+“Solicitation of amicus briefs is common practice by courts, but there have been instances where courts have rejected a particular position by the insurer trade group,” they explained.
 “Those groups aren't always deemed friends of the court if an insurer involved in the appeal is a member of the organization and it is a shadow way of getting another brief in.”

 Read the full Law360 article here (subscription required).